Log in with RealMe

 How to create, manage and use a supplier panel.

 Agencies can set up panels of suppliers who are pre-approved to provide goods or services – this can help streamline procurement processes.
 You can create a panel just for your own agency, or one that other agencies can use.
+For more information on setting up a panel, see Rule 40: Syndicated contracts.

 How supplier panels work